 Amos was born in Boston, USA in 1967 but grew up in Jerusalem, Israel.
 He returned to Boston in 1987 to study jazz guitar at the Berklee College of Music and composition at the The New England Conservatory of Music.
 His primary composition teacher at NEC was William Thomas McKinley.
 Later on he moved to Paris were he took composition lessons with Michele Reverdy and additional lessons with Erik Norby in Denmark and with Paul-Heinz Dittrich and Edison Denisov in Berlin.
 Elkana got his MFA degree from Bard College (New York) in music/sound.
 While at Bard, he focused on electronic music and took lessons with Pauline Oliveros, David Behrman, Richard Teitelbaum, George Lewis, Maryanne Amacher and Larry Polansky among others.

-In 1993 Elkana had his Carnegie Hall debut with "Saxophone Quartet No.1" composed for the Berlin Saxophone Quartet.
-Since then his music has been performed all over the world by major orchetras, ensembles and soloists such as the Berlin Symphony Orchestra, the Slovak Radio Symphony Orchestra, Ensemble Meitar, Musica Nova Consort, the Orquesta de Cámara del Auditorio de Zaragoza ("Grupo Enigma"), the Stockholm Saxophone Quartet and many more.
+Already in 1993, as a 26 years old, Elkana had his Carnegie Hall debut with "Saxophone Quartet No.1" composed for the Berlin Saxophone Quartet.
+Since then his music has been performed all over the world by major orchestras, ensembles and soloists such as the Berlin Symphony Orchestra, the Israel Symphony Orchestra, the Slovak Radio Symphony Orchestra, Ensemble Meitar, Musica Nova Consort, the Orquesta de Cámara del Auditorio de Zaragoza ("Grupo Enigma"), the Stockholm Saxophone Quartet and many more.

 "Arabic Lessons", a tri-lingual song-cycle in Arabic, Hebrew and German to the words of Michael Roes, was composed in 97-98 and premiered in the Berlin Festival in 1998.
 For this work Elkana received the Golden Feather Award from ACUM.
 In its review of Arabic Lessons, the Jerusalem Post called it "a perplexing, beguiling 40-minute opus in which the composer challenges the so-called 'acceptable' form of the lieder, shattering it and building it anew, as if constructing a new world from its ashes. ...Arabic Lessons is one of the most significant works composed in Israel for quite a while."